hcpty/indexed-vs-non-indexed/README.md

 # Readme
-A comparison between Indexed and Non-Indexed.
+A comparison between Unindexed and Indexed.